Laci1953/Cowgol_on_CP_M/README.md

 	(the -S option is used to build the cowgol variables map) (the -O option is used to optimize the assembler code produced by Cowlink...)
-	(the -T option is used by the LINK linker to build the s.sym file containing the variables and their values)
+	(the -T option is used  to build the s.sym file containing the variables and their values)

 ------------------------------------
 	D>cowgol -o -s -ts hexdump.cow